Projection Effects in Barred Galaxies Causing Wrong Interpretation of Radial Flows: Discussion

-In this work, we used a simulated galaxy but several observed galaxies that have been modeled with \texttt{3D-Barolo} show the same pattern: apparent inflows or outflows in barred regions are often projection artifacts.
+In this work, we used a simulated galaxy but several observed galaxies that have been modeled with \texttt{3D-Barolo} show the pattern we highlight in this study: apparent inflows or outflows in barred regions are often projection artifacts.